Affirmations: The Why, What, How, and What If?

 The formula for writing effective affirmations is actually quite simple.

-1. Effective Affirmations are Written in First Person.
+1. Effective Affirmations Are Written in First Person.

 Begin your affirmations with the “I” or “I am....”
 These types of statements turn affirmations into statements of identity.
 Identity statements are powerful motivators for self-change.
-Examples of I statements would be, “I am secure and confident speaking in public,” “I enjoy eating healthy food,” “I love exercise,” “I am a loving and compassionate person.”
+Examples of I statements would be, “I am secure and confident speaking in public,” “I enjoy eating healthy food,” “I love to exercise,” and “I am a loving and compassionate person.”

 2. Affirmations Are Written in the Positive (as Opposed to the Negative).